Cockapoo resource guarding, often known as “possessive aggression,” can be frightening for any dog owner.

 How to Stop a Cockapoo Guarding His Food Bowl

 - Dogs are creatures of habit, and their inner clock tells them it’s time to eat based on experience.
-So, change up the dog’s feeding time to a different time each day.
+So, change the dog’s feeding time to a different time each day.
 Doing this throws the dog off-balance slightly, and they won’t know when to expect food which will prevent your dog from becoming tense at feeding times.

 - Pick up his bowl, and go through the motions of feeding him.